21 Fun Math Games with Dice for Kids 8-12 and FREE Printable Dice

 Check out JUST ROLL WITH IT and get the kids (or adults!) in your life moving and laughing with this exciting build-it-yourself dice game.

-First off, students get to take part in colouring and building the dice cubes.
-Fun!
+Students get to take part in colouring and building the dice cubes.
 This allows them to explore their creative side and strengthen their geometry skills.

 Steps to Play Just Roll With It: